Tuesday, October 15, 2024

 IAI stands for Israel Aerospace Industries and Rafael is Israel's largest arms manufacturer.

-F-15s are a favorite bomb delivery method of the IDF, and hundreds of C-130 flights continue to ferry US-made weapons and ammunition to fuel Israel's assault on Gaza.
+F-15s and F-16s are favorite bomb delivery methods of the Israeli Occupation Forces, and hundreds of C-130 flights continue to ferry US-made weapons and ammunition to fuel Israel's assault on Gaza.

 As we saw in our previous post, Woodstock is rushing spare parts directly to the Israeli Defense Ministry.
 And Ametek Rotron have also listed Merkava, the Israeli tank manufacturer, as a customer.